cleveland-youth-football/7824/content/Defense.md

 - always aligned to the strength of the offense formation; sometimes to the "field" or the wide side of the field
 - take two read steps just like the
 #### W
+- could be considered an `OLB` (outside linebacker) in a 4-4 scheme
 - these players take "read steps" just like the **LBs**, but they are backwards at the snap of the ball.
 The exception might be for the **R** and **W** who are similar to LBs (and what make this defense similar to a  4-4).
 - these are apex players and align between the #2 receiver (the CB takes #1) and where the DE on their side lines up.
 - if there is no number #2 receiver or there is only one TE on their side, they line up 3x3yds off of the last offensive player (OT or TE) and off the LOS